Want to Reach Seven Days Sober? Take It One Hour at a Time

 The key here is what you do after detoxing from a substance.
 Our therapy service provides extended support throughout the recovery process, allowing you to stay sober past that first week.

-If you need emergency mental health advice or medical support please call the NHS 24 helpline as soon as possible on 111.
+If you need emergency mental health advice or medical support please call the NHS 24 helpline as soon as possible 111.
 The advice is free and could save your life.